 My Current Maternity Look

 But I should hurry up with this.
-After all I am already 6 month pregnant and who knows when the little gentleman decides to makes his appearance. 🙂
+After all, I am already 6 months pregnant and who knows when the little gentleman decides to make his appearance? 🙂

 Do you have any recommendations for me in terms of maternity fashion?
 Please share your thoughts with me in the comment section below.